-Challenge your main squeeze to a game of Pong at 1984 (400 S. Jefferson Ave., Springfield, 417-831-3665, 1984arcarde.com).
-A date at this classic ’80s arcade only costs $5 per person, and you can play an unlimited amount of games until the spot closes at 11 p.m.!
-Popular games at 1984 include Pac-Man, Ms. Pac-Man, Frogger, Q*Bert, and Tron, and many of the games have a two-player option.
-You can stand side-by-side as you play Tetris or work as a team to beat of opponents in Joust.
+Challenge your main squeeze to a game of Pong at 1984 (400 S. Jefferson Ave., Springfield, 417-831-3665).
+A date at this classic ’80s arcade only costs $10 per person, and you can play an unlimited amount of games until the spot closes at 11 p.m.
+Popular games at 1984 include Pac-Man, Ms. Pac-Man and Frogger, and many of the games have a two-player option.
+You can stand side-by-side as you play Tetris or work as a team to beat opponents in Joust.
 If you’re competitive, you can race one another in Final Lap or battle it out in Karate Champ.
-If you get the munchies, grab candy, chips, soda or a slice of pizza at the 1984 snack bar, or head to Springfield’s Incredible Pizza (2850 S. Campbell Ave., Springfield, 417-887-3030, incrediblepizza.com) to enjoy a full buffet of pizzas, salads, pastas and desserts and a game of skee-ball.
+If you get the munchies, grab candy, chips, soda or a slice of pizza at the 1984 snack bar, or head to Springfield’s Incredible Pizza (2850 S. Campbell Ave., Springfield, 417-501-0826) to enjoy a full buffet of pizzas, salads, pastas and desserts and a game of skee-ball.
 Finish the evening off at a drive-in movie and snuggle up close to your boo.

 The Day-at-the-Track Date

-There are many ways to feel like a kid at The Track Family Fun Parks (multiple locations, Branson, 417-334-1612, bransontracks.com).
+There are many ways to feel like a kid at The Track Family Fun Parks (multiple locations, Branson, 417-334-1612).
 Enjoy a little friendly competition as you race your sweetie to the finish line on one of the many ground-level go-kart tracks, which are filled with plenty of straightaways.
 If you’re not in the mood to ride solo, enjoy a few laps together in one of the spot’s double-rider cars.
 Daredevils can check out the Heavy Metal High-Rise at Track 4 (3345 W. 76 Country Blvd., Branson).
 This beast is a four-story tall steel and concrete track that has a crazy spiral up and an aggressive, thrilling down-hill slope.
-(Ladies, feel free to squeeze his arm if you get a little nervous.)
 Track 4 also has an Andy’s Frozen Custard, so you can share a sundae after the thrilling ride.
-Before you leave, you can also crash into each other on the bumper boats, have a hole-in-one contest while playing putt putt golf, or see who can win the most tickets while playing arcade games.
+Before you leave, you can also crash into each other on the bumper boats, have a hole-in-one contest while playing putt-putt golf, or see who can win the most tickets while playing arcade games.

 Roller Rink Date

 Act like junior high sweethearts as you join hands and roll around the rink at Skateland (5163 S. Campbell Ave., Springfield, 417-881-8011, springfieldskateland.com).
-Public skate sessions, which are only $5 per person including skate rental, are a great way to enjoy conversation and a little exercise.
+Public skate sessions, which start at only $5 per person including skate rental, are a great way to enjoy conversation and a little exercise.
 If you’re really good, you can show your sweetie some slick moves while playing limbo and the corner game, and if you’re brave enough, you can dominate the rink during the reverse and speed skate specials.
-If you don’t want to worry about bumping into kiddos (and you want to make a date at the skating rink a little more romantic), consider renting the rink out for yourselves.
-Prices to rent the place out start at $150 for an hour and a half.
+If you don’t want to worry about bumping into kiddos (and you want to make a date at the skating rink a little more romantic), consider attending the adults-only skate on the second Saturday of every month.

 The Exploration Date

 Everyone knows how to get to Joplin from Springfield by Interstate 44.
 That’s the traditional way.
 But what fun is that?
 We suggest taking a step back in time with your honey and road tripping on Historic Route 66.
 Take Chestnut Expressway west out of Springfield, which turns into Missouri 266 (which is Historic US-66).
 Continue west on Missouri 266 until you get to Gay Parita, an old-fashioned replica Sinclair station.
 After snapping a few pictures, get back in the car and continue west, crossing over Highway 96 to Highway N. The town of Spencer will be just ahead at the first right.
 Stop here.
 The place is no longer a live city, but is now a completely restored miniature village, complete with a picturesque gas station, feed store, general store and barbershop.
 After visiting Spencer, continue west along the narrow stretch of paved roadway until you once again intersect with Highway 96, then turn left and head towards Carthage.
 You will eventually pass through Joplin, and just after Joplin is perhaps the most fun part of the trip: Galena, Kansas.
-Galena is home to Four Women on the Route (119 N. Main St., Galena, 620-783-1366), a Kan-O-Tex service station.
+Galena is home to Cars on the Route (119 N. Main St., Galena, 620-783-1366), a Kan-O-Tex service station.
 This site is home to “Tow Tater,” a 1951 International Boom Truck that was the inspiration behind the Tow Mater character in the Disney movie Cars.
-While you are here, enjoy lunch at the spot’s diner, a delicious greasy spoon that sells burgers and sandwiches.

 The Bike-Riding Date

 A leisurely bike ride with your sweetie is the perfect way to enjoy a little exercise and some time together.
-Load up your bicycles and head to the Galloway Creek Greenway Trail (start at the Pershing Middle School Trail Head at Pershing Middle School, on Seminole Street just east of Lone Pine Avenue, 417-864-2015, ozarkgreenways.org) to enjoy some pedaling, scenery and conversation.
-Since you’re burning all those calories, consider treating yourselves to delicious snacks and drinks at Sequiota Bike Shop (3521 S. Lone Pine Ave.), which you will run into after riding a couple of miles.
-Continue your journey approximately three more miles, then turn right to head to the Springfield Nature Center (4601 S. Nature Center Way, Springfield, 417-888-4237) or keeping going to cross a bridge that straddles the James River.
+Load up your bicycles and head to the Galloway Creek Greenway Trail (start at the Pershing Middle School Trail Head at Pershing Middle School, 417-864-2015) to enjoy some pedaling, scenery and conversation.
+Continue your journey approximately three more miles, then either stop off at the Springfield Nature Center (4601 S. Nature Center Way, Springfield, 417-888-4237) or keeping going to cross a bridge that straddles the James River.
 Either way, it’s a beautiful experience you’ll want to have with your honey.
 We also have an extensive list of other biking trails here.